IV Sedation

 Nitrous Oxide

 Nitrous oxide, otherwise known as laughing gas, is a lighter form of sedation that allows patients to drive themselves home within 15 minutes following the procedure.
-The nitrous oxide anti-anxiety medication is administered in a gas form through a mask placed over the patient's nose.
+The nitrous oxide anti-anxiety medication is administered in gas form through a mask placed over the patient's nose.

 Local Anesthesia